wp-plugins/gravity-forms-addons/readme.txt

 }
 </pre>

+= I can't see the fields in the Add Fields box! =
+The code is meant to expand all the field boxes so you don't need to click them open and closed all the time.
+This works normally in Safari and Chrome (read: good browsers :-P).
+For some other browsers, it breaks the whole page.

+To fix this issue, add this to your theme's `functions.php` file:

+<code>add_filter('kws_gf_display_all_fields', create_function('$content', 'return "";') );</code>

 == Changelog ==

+= 2.2.1 =
+* Added fix for Add Fields Column shifting out of view, <a href="http://wordpress.org/support/topic/plugin-gravity-forms-directory-addons-add-fields-column-shifts-in-the-edit-forms-view" rel="nofollow">as reported here</a> and on the plugin support page.
+See the FAQ item "I can't see the fields in the Add Fields box!"

 = 2.2 =
 * Fixed visibility of Insert a Directory form in the admin screen